return42/sphkerneldoc/doc/books/kernel-doc-HOWTO/vintage-kernel-doc-mode.rst

 (:ref:`reST-kernel-doc-mode`).
 This is, because reST brings it's own markup to refer and highlight function, structs or whatever definition.

-Within the *vintage kernel-doc mode* the kernel-doc parser higlights the pattern above, but he also dogged ignores any whitespace formating/markup.
+Within the *vintage* kernel-doc mode the kernel-doc parser highlights the pattern above, but he also dogged ignores any whitespace formatting/markup.

 .. hint::

-   Formating with whitespaces is substantiell for ASCII markups.
-By this, it's recomended to use the :ref:`reST-kernel-doc-mode` on any new or changed comment.
+   Formatting with whitespaces is substantial for ASCII markups.
+By this, it's recommended to use the :ref:`reST-kernel-doc-mode` on any new or changed comment.